anon-doofus/HonorSpyTurtle/README.md

 ### MERGED MY POOL SIZE FIX, WITH LEXIE'S CENSUSPLUS EDIT FOR REMOVING CROSS-FACTION DATA.
 ### UNTESTED.
 ### -t.
 Kyneswide
+### Updating Lexie's CensusPlus.lua with recent Census data.
+Given that it apprantly crashes for any players not in the DB in your BG; still probably too unrlieable for rankers to use, defeating the purpose.

 -------------------------------------------------------------------------